-A. DRIVE MOTOR REMOVAL
+B. DRIVE MOTOR REMOVAL

 - 1. Disconnect machine from electrical supply before removing any panels for servicing. - 2.
-Remove the back panel and a side panel. - 3.
+Remove the back panel and side panel. - 3.
 Remove the electrical cover plate from the back of the motor. - 4.
 Identify (mark) wires and remove them from the motor. - 5.
-Remove protective shield from side of machine.
-(Refer to Figure 6-5)
+Remove the speed reducer support from the side of the machine.
+(Refer to Figure 6-5) - 6.
+Loosen the belt tension adjustment nut and remove the belt.
+(Refer to Figure 6-5) - 7.
+Remove the motor mounting bolts. - 8.
+Loosen the two allen head screws from the pulley. - 9.
+Remove the pulley and key from the motor shaft.